TRA-UNAM/FinderV3/README.md

 ### Simulation using Gazebo
 These instructions refer to run the simulation on gazebo **using the gazebo_ros package**, which is installed by default with every ROS distribution.
 More info here: http://gazebosim.org/tutorials?tut=ros_overview

-Beore running the simulation, execute from the command line or add the following line to your .bashrc file (or .zshrc):
+Before running the simulation, execute from the command line or add the following line to your .bashrc file (or .zshrc):

 `export GAZEBO_MODEL_PATH=${HOME}/FinderV3/catkin_ws/src/simulation/finder_gazebo/models`